spxis/droid-factory/README.md

 - Tests run under Node; they don’t need the dev server running.

 ### Notes
-- Images: character headshots first try Star Wars Visual Guide by SWAPI ID, then OMDb, then a film poster fallback.
+- Images: character headshots first try Wookieepedia (Fandom) via MediaWiki API, then OMDb, then a film poster fallback.
 - If you see missing posters, confirm `VITE_OMDB_API_KEY` is set and valid.
 - Tailwind CSS v4 is configured via the CSS-first approach in `src/index.css`.